gpuweb/WSL/Spec/source/index.rst

 More formally we define two mutually recursive judgments: "In typing environment Gamma, s is a well-typed statement whose set of behaviours is B" and "In typing environment Gamma, e is a well-typed expression whose type is Tau and that may/may not discard".

 .. note::
-    We track which expression include calls to function that include ``discard;`` because a it can only be used from a fragment entry point, not from a compute or vertex one.
+    We track which expression include calls to function that include ``discard;`` because it can only be used from a fragment entry point, not from a compute or vertex one.

 A type can either be: